Design · 6 min read · February 15, 2025 · 347 words

 How to choose

 - If your primary motive is the highest possible ROI and your lot supports it — detached.
+Validate against the rental yield guide.

 - If you have an existing garage and want to enter the market quickly — conversion.